 According to Irene S. Davis, PhD, physical therapist, Director of the Spaulding National Running Center and faculty member of Harvard Medical School’s Department of Physical Medicine and Rehabilitation, “Barefoot running or running in minimal shoes encourages a more natural foot strike pattern that does not involve landing on the heel.”

 Davis herself is a barefoot runner.
 Why?
 “It feels great, helps to strengthen my feet, encourages a softer landing and provides all the sensory input I am designed to have,” she tells HealthySELF.

-Davis says that barefoot or minimalist shoe running can be healthier for you

-  than wearing running shoes.
-“Overall health benefits include strengthening

-  of the foot and softer landings with less impacts,” Davis explains.
-“Reduced

-  impacts can lessen your risk for injury.”
+Davis says that barefoot or minimalist shoe running can be healthier for you than wearing running shoes.
+“Overall health benefits include strengthening of the foot and softer landings with less impacts,” Davis explains.
+“Reduced impacts can lessen your risk for injury.”

-  According to a study by Daniel E. Lieberman, professor of human evolutionary

-  biology at Harvard University, published in the journal Nature in January

-  2010, barefoot runners are more likely to land toward the front or middle of

-  their feet, while traditional running shoes tend to promote a heel foot

-  strike, generating a greater collision force, or impact.
+According to a study by Daniel E. Lieberman, professor of human evolutionary biology at Harvard University, published in the journal Nature, barefoot runners are more likely to land toward the front or middle of their feet, while traditional running shoes tend to promote a heel foot strike, generating a greater collision force, or impact.

-  However, that doesn’t mean you should just toss your running shoes in the

-  garbage and take to the streets with your freshly pedicured toes!
-If going

-  totally barefoot is a little much for you (we’re not about to try it in the

-  middle of New York City!), minimalist shoes may be the perfect compromise.

-  As SELF reported last year, not only will you be more agile when running in

-  minimalist shoes, you’ll burn more calories.
-Without the support of

-  traditional running shoes, tiny muscles in your feet will be called into

-  action.
+However, that doesn’t mean you should just toss your running shoes in the garbage and take to the streets with your freshly pedicured toes!
+If going totally barefoot is a little much for you (we’re not about to try it in the middle of New York City!), minimalist shoes may be the perfect compromise.
+As SELF reported last year, not only will you be more agile when running in minimalist shoes, you’ll burn more calories.
+Without the support of traditional running shoes, tiny muscles in your feet will be called into action.